The Power Age

 The Power Age is a celebration of growing older for women not willing to sit back and become invisible.
 Revel in your personal style, maximise your health and wellbeing, love what you do and find your favourite ways to connect and give back.

-Featuring dozens of interviews and words of wisdom from women working their power age, including former New Zealand Prime Minister Helen Clark, designer Leona Edmiston and food legend Maggie Beer, as well as exquisite illustrations and photographs of the most outstanding of older icons, The Power Age is your guide to navigating midlife and beyond with power and panache.
+Featuring dozens of interviews and words of wisdom from women working their power age, including former New Zealand Prime Minister Helen Clark, designer Leona Edmiston and food legend Maggie Beer, as well as exquisite illustrations by Jessica Guthrie and photographs of the most outstanding of older icons, The Power Age is your guide to navigating midlife and beyond with power and panache.

 Dressing the Dearloves